 You may register to vote online via the Secretary of the Commonwealth’s online registration portal.
 Please be aware the voter registration deadlines still apply.

 Voter Registration Forms

-Within Andover, voter registration forms are available at the Town Clerk’s Office and lobby at Andover Town Hall, Memorial Hall Library, and Andover Post Offices.
+Within Andover, voter registration forms are available at the Town Clerk’s Office and the lobby at the Andover Town Offices, Memorial Hall Library, and Andover Post Offices.
 In addition, branches of the state Registry of Motor Vehicles, social service agencies and military recruitment offices provide voter registration services.

-When you register to vote you may choose to register in a state political party, select a political designation (become affiliated with a political organization which has not received party status in Massachusetts) or choose no affiliation and become unenrolled (commonly referred to as an independent voter).
+When you register to vote you may choose to register in a state political party, select a political designation (i.e., become affiliated with a political organization which has not received party status in Massachusetts) or choose no affiliation and become unenrolled (commonly referred to as an independent voter).

 If you choose to register with a political party, you will only be able to receive the ballot of the selected party in a primary election.
-Unenrolled (independent) voters and voters enrolled in a political designation may choose any party ballot in a primary election.
+Unenrolled (independent) voters and voters enrolled in certain political designations may choose any party ballot in a primary election.
 Your registration status also affects your ability to run for office in a partisan election.

 Who May Register?